 What Is Potassium?

 What is potassium and why do we need it?
 Potassium is an essential nutrient used to maintain fluid and electrolyte balance in the body.
 Potassium is also the third most abundant mineral in the body and a required mineral for the function of several organs, including the heart, kidneys, brain and muscular tissues.
-It also plays an important role in keeping the body hydrated and works with sodium to support cellular function with your body’s sodium-potassium pump.
+It also plays an important role in keeping the body hydrated and works with sodium to support cellular function with your body’s sodium-potassium pump, among other potassium benefits.

 Symptoms of low potassium — aka hypokalemia — can be incredibly dangerous and can include severe headaches, dehydration, heart palpitations and swelling of glands and tissues.
 Potassium from natural food sources, like the list of potassium-rich foods below, is considered to very safe and healthy with minimal risk of side effects.